damclaugh/dsa_templates/README.md

 # dsa_templates
 These files are templates for common data structures and algorithms problems.
-I coded them from scratch as a learning exercise, and will add more as I completed them.
+I coded them from scratch as a learning exercise, and will add more as I complete them.